 - Next to Your homepage displays select A static page

 - Use the Homepage dropdown menu to select the page you just created (in our example: “Home”)

 - Click Save changes and you’re done!

 Now you have a homepage ready and waiting for your creative input.

 Update Your WordPress Pages

-Adding or updating page content is easy with WordPress 5, which uses the Guttenberg editor.
+Adding or updating page content is easy with WordPress, using the block-editor interface.